OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 carbon_chemistry(; DIC, Alk, T, S, silicate = 2, phosphate = 1)
 ```

-The same code can also be used to compute ``fCO_2`` when the pH is already known by passing it in the same way:
+The same code can also be used to compute ``fCO_2`` when the pH (free) is already known by passing it in the same way:
 ```@example carbon-chem
 carbon_chemistry(; DIC, pH = 8.1, T, S)
 ```